 Another point.
 The world is awash with negative interest rates, and central bank inflation.
 Therefore, by charging you a negative bank deposit rate of say, 1%, and increasing prices by about 2% each year via central bank inflation, this adds up to a 3% "invisible tax" to you (in reality, it's likely much more).
 Both of these costs, negative interest rates and central bank inflation, are generally promoted around the world as standard, monetary policy today.
 This means that the authorities actually target—according to their own policies—a halving of your purchasing power—for your dollar, euro, rupee or yen—at least every 24 years.

 These are some reasons why cryptocurrency is so different, and so important.

 The charts above graph the compound returns—as of today—for various cryptocurrencies versus the US dollar.
 Note that these returns will change as the days roll by.
 Unlike a traditional chart, the "history" of this chart will change over time, based on today's price.
 To find your compound return from a crypto investment at any given time, simply find the approximate date you purchased a coin.
-The displayed % figure reflected in the blue line at time time is your compound return, if you held the investment until today.
+The displayed % figure reflected in the blue line at that time is your compound return, if you held the investment until today.
 The calculations always start more than 90 days ago (i.e. one must have at least a 90 day "holding period" to see their returns in this chart).

 Keep the Rule of 72 in mind.